Manufactured Home Parks

 Building Codes

-It is a misdemeanor to alter a certified manufactured home manufactured after June 14, 1976, so that it violates building codes.
-It is also a misdemeanor to install a manufactured home at a site of occupancy which does not comply with applicable Minnesota statutes or with the manufactured home installation rules, Minnesota Rules chapter 1350.
+It is a misdemeanor to alter a certified manufactured home manufactured after June 14, 1976, so that it violates building codes.3 It is also a misdemeanor to install a manufactured home at a site of occupancy which does not comply with applicable Minnesota statutes or with the manufactured home installation rules, Minnesota Rules chapter 1350.4

-The Commissioner of the Department of Labor and Industry enforces the manufactured home installation rules.
-The Commissioner may:
+The Commissioner of the Department of Labor and Industry enforces the manufactured home installation rules.5 The Commissioner may:

-A person who fails to correct a Manufactured Home Building Code violation within 40 days of being ordered to do so is guilty of a misdemeanor.
-Additionally, anyone who violates any of these laws is liable to the State of Minnesota for a monetary penalty up to $1,000 for each violation, not to exceed $1,000,000.
+A person who fails to correct a Manufactured Home Building Code violation within 40 days of being ordered to do so is guilty of a misdemeanor, subject to certain exceptions.10 Additionally, anyone who violates any of these laws is liable to the State of Minnesota for a monetary penalty up to $1,000 for each violation, not to exceed $1,000,000.11

 Tire and Axle Scam

-Often companies will go through a manufactured home park offering to buy tires and axles from residents.
-A resident should be careful, because it may be illegal to sell them.
-It could also create problems, such as moving the home in the future or buying replacements.
-Finally, there is a chance that the company will move on and leave the resident without compensation or goods.
+Residents should be aware of companies that offer to buy tires and axles from residents.
+It may be illegal to sell them and it could create problems when moving the home or buying replacements.
+Also, there is a chance that the company will move on and leave the resident without compensation or goods.